choccolatte/World-Weather-Checking-Web-App/README.md

 # World-Weather-Checking-Web-App

-This is a weather/temperature checking app for web.
+This is a world weather checking app for web.

-Using it is simple, just enter the name of the city, and click on Search.
+Using it is simple--
+    1. Enter the **name of the city** in the text box.
+    2. Click on** Search**.

-Once done, the city/location's weather and temperature will be displayed on the screen.
+    3. Once done, the city's weather and temperature will be displayed on the screen.

+Enjoy!!!